Computational Design for Additive Manufacturing

 This summer school focuses on computational design which is essential for effectively exploring the large design space and thus to reach the full potential of additive manufacturing.

 Keywords: Computational design, additive manufacturing, design for additive manufacturing

-Due to the world-wide restrictions concerning Covid-19 and in order to protect our participants and lecturers, IDEA League is offering the Summer Schools in an online format this year.
+Due to world-wide restrictions concerning Covid-19 and in order to protect our participants and lecturers, IDEA League is offering the Summer Schools in an online format.

 Curriculum vitae & publication list

 Additive Manufacturing (AM, also known as 3D printing) technologies are nowadays continuously evolving in terms of processable materials, resolution, printing volumes and quality.
 This evolution is extending design boundaries; it is also pushing the development of cutting-edge and high-added value ideas in a wide range of fields, from biomedical to architecture, from aerospace to product design and computer graphics.
 Designers have now the possibility to explore and develop tailored and advanced solutions by exploiting the potentialities of these technologies at the design level.
 Functional integration, multi-material printing, local and multi-scale tuning of properties, organic shapes are only a few of the design opportunities nowadays available.
 However, the proper exploitation of such a wide range of opportunities is calling for a new mindset which is strongly multidisciplinary and capable of mastering interlinked requirements.
 The innovativeness of a 3D-printed solution relies on the ability to successfully reach the optimum among materials properties, digital modelling and the control of the manufacturing process.
 The building of in-depth and multidisciplinary knowledge on all these aspects is fundamental but not sufficient.
 It is only through the proper development and implementation of design methods, tools and processes that ideas can be transformed into innovative 3D-printed products.